 |Biography||Research Projects||Research, Patent, Publications, Grants, and Graduate Students||Water Chemistry Data||Course Notes|

 Ron was born in 1947 in New Orleans, Louisiana, and grew up in the rice country in southwest Louisiana.
-He received his B.S. in Geology from LSU in 1968 and served in the mechanized infantry in the U.S. Army from 1968 to 1970.
+He received his B.S. in Geology in 1968 from LSU and then went to northern Guatemala to do field geology that summer.
+While doing field work he had the interesting experience of being captured by Indians, held for a trial on tribal lands, and then released with an ear of corn as a token of friendship.
+(Never underestimate a "drunken but determined group" of pygmy Mayan Indians with machetes and ropes!)
+In the fall of 1968, he enlisted for two years in the US Army and served in the mechanized infantry until 1970.
 To his eternal gratitude, the Army sent him to Germany and not to Viet Nam.
 After his discharge, Ron went back to LSU in 1971 and received his M.S. in Geology in 1974.
-At LSU, he worked under Jeff Hanor and measured diffusion coefficients of cations in multi-salt solutions within porous media.
+At LSU, he worked with Jeff Hanor and measured diffusion coefficients of cations in multi-salt solutions within an artificial porous media.
+(Why work with real rocks when you can make your own!)
 Ron left LSU in 1973 for graduate work at UC Berkeley where he received his Ph.D. in 1977.
-He worked under Harold Helgeson doing a combined field and laboratory study of the geochemical origin of sepiolite at Amboseli, Kenya, determining the thermodynamic properties of the mineral.
-Richard Hay was his field supervisor in Africa.
+He worked with Harold Helgeson doing a combined field and laboratory study of the geochemical origin of sepiolite at Sinya, Kenya, determining the thermodynamic properties of the mineral.
+Richard Hay, the Berkeley field geologist at Olduvai Gorge and Richard Leaky, the Kenyan paleontologist, were his field supervisor and sponsor in Africa.
+Ron spent the summer of 1975 with his first wife Louise Poorman Barnninger at Ol Tukai in Amboseli National Park on the Tanzania border, doing his field work at Sinya on the northern edge of Mt.
+Kilimanajaro.
+It was an incredible summer!

-Ron retired at the end of the 2006 fall semester but continues his research as Professor Emeritus at UNO, using the laboratory facilities on campus and his mobile trailer for field work.
+Ron retired at the end of the 2006 fall semester but continues his research as Professor Emeritus at UNO.
 He splits his time between Louisiana and North Carolina.
-Following Hurricanes Katrina and Rita in 2005, he and his wife (Londi Moore) bought a house on a ridge west of Murphy, North Carolina, where he is expanding his research into ground-water chemistry within crystalline rocks of the Appalachian Mountains.
+Following Hurricanes Katrina and Rita in 2005, he and his second wife (Londi Moore) bought a house on a ridge west of Murphy, North Carolina, where he is expanding his research into ground-water chemistry within crystalline rocks of the Appalachian Mountains.

 Ron and Londi also do nature-friendly residential developments: Old Mandeville Woods in Louisiana, and Cameron's Ridge in North Carolina in which she builds homes and he oversees development without the usual total destruction of the woods.
 Preserving wildlife habitat is important to them.
-They are both active in animal sanctuaries, shelters, and rescues, funding the spay and neuter program in the City of Mandeville and helping to fund St. Francis Animal Sanctuary in Tylertown, Mississippi, for the North Shore area of the Florida Parishes and for a while supervised the development of a low-kill Animal Shelter the Valley River Humane Society (VRHS) Shelter in Murphy, North Carolina, for Cherokee and adjacent counties.
-In March, 2009, he and Londi and a group of friends founded Logan's Run Rescue (LRR) for SW North Carolina and adjacent areas in Georgia and Tennessee.
-The rescue is named after their dog Logan who died tragically July 17, 2008, and it saves about 25 animals a month, through adoptions and transports.
+They are both active in animal sanctuaries, shelters, and rescues, funding the spay and neuter program in the City of Mandeville for several years and helping to fund St. Francis Animal Sanctuary in Tylertown, Mississippi, for the North Shore area of the Florida Parishes.
+In 2008, Londi supervised and Ron helped fund the development of a low-kill Animal Shelter the Valley River Humane Society (VRHS) Shelter in Murphy, North Carolina, for Cherokee and adjacent counties.
+That effort was over-turned in 2009 by local politics in the county.
+In March, 2009, Ron incorporated Logan's Run Rescue (LRR) and formed it with Londi for doing rescue work and spay and neuter in SW North Carolina and adjacent areas in Georgia and Tennessee.
+The rescue is named after their dog Logan who died tragically July 17, 2008.
+In a nasty political power struggle, typical of 501(c)(3) rescues, LRR was taken over in 2012 by a group of individuals who dismantled most of the rescue work to concentrate on spay and neuter.
+Ron then began working with Casey Lattimer, President of the The Delta Humane Society of Louisiana in Rayville, Louisiana.
+In 2014, he formed Lost Dogs Run (LDR) in North Carolina with the help of his friend Melissa Marcum and his son David.
+LDR promotes fostering for unwanted animals nation-wide.
 Please help support your local rescue, sanctuary, and humane societies.

 Now listen Up!